strozfriedberg/lightgrep/README.md

 ##### Bytes is bytes

 Lightgrep has one novel extension in its syntax.
 Lightgrep uses `\z_hh_` to specify a literal byte by its hex value, regardless of the encoding selected.
-This may be useful when looking for normal strings in different encodings, but which are separated in a record by binary values, e.g., a null byte.
+This may be useful when looking for normal strings in different encodings, but which are separated in a record by binary values, e.g., a null byte is expressed as `\z00`.

 Technical Info
 --------------